fabrice-ducos/tclbuild/README.md

   - JDK 9 and 12 (all JDK starting from 5 should be supported, but let the maintainers know otherwise)

 ## Known bugs
-  - MacOSX 10.15.3: wish8.6 currently fails to load because of a link error (non Tk interpreters work)
+  - MacOSX 10.15.3: wish8.6 currently fails to load because of a link error (non Tk interpreters work).
+See [wish8.6 bug](https://github.com/fabrice-ducos/tactcl/issues/1) for details.

 ## TODO
   - Test on various Linux and BSD distributions